Google Me (film): Production

-The documentary Google Me began production in 2007 and was inspired by the star of the project, Jim Killeen.
-Because of his interest in the project, Jim produced the movie using his own funding, money won from a poker tournament, which is not a generally used strategy in creating a film.
+The documentary Google Me began production in 2007 and was inspired by the star of the project, Jim Killeen, who produced the movie using his own funding, money won from a poker tournament.
 The film was produced in multiple cities including New York, Australia, Ireland, Killeen, TX and Denver.
-The company Google did know about the production of this film and did give Jim Killeen permission to use the companies name.

 Release

 On November 25, 2007, the film was first released on DVD in the United States.